opengeospatial/geopackage/README.md

 described to provide implementors a way to include additional functionality in their GeoPackages, with a number of optional [extensions](spec/8_extensions.md) included.

+Sample HTML version of the spec is available at http://pepijnve.github.io/geopackage/

 About
 -----